Isaac-Ndirangu-Muturi-749/Quick-Eats-and-Drinks/README.md

    SECRET_KEY = os.getenv('SECRET_KEY')
    ```

-   The PayPal payment routes and configurations are correctly set up to use these environment variables.
+   Ensure that your PayPal payment routes and configurations use these environment variables.

-4. **Setup the Database**:

 ## Setup the Database